 Read with the Lit & Luz Book Club!

-The Lit & Luz Book Club/Club de lectura was created and organized by Miguel Jiménez as an opportunity for Chicagoans to read and discuss some of today’s most exciting contemporary Mexican and Mexican American authors in both Spanish and English.
-This year’s Lit & Luz Book Club authors include two 2024-25 Collaboration Cohort participants who will join us in Chicago this fall.
+Join the Lit & Luz Book Club/Club de lectura this fall at the National Museum of Mexican Art.
+The esteemed local reading group is hosted this year by author and performer Angelica Davila and is an opportunity for Chicagoans to read and discuss some of today’s most exciting contemporary Mexican and Mexican American authors in both Spanish and English.
+Book club participants will also be able to explore themes from the book through a writing or art exercise.
+This year’s authors include two 2025-26 Lit & Luz Festival Collaboration Cohort participants who will join us in Chicago this fall.

 Find these titles at your local book shop,